maniSbindra/jmeter-webdriver-js-Demo/README.md

 ## Installation
 * npm install followed by npm start will start the chirp app
 * To execute locally install a local mongodb instance.
 * NODE_ENV environment variable can be set to development when executing locally
+* Demos shown using JMeter 3, The firefox version used for the webdiver tests was 31.06 (Firefox Setup 31.0b6), and selenium for JMeter jars were version 2.47.0

 ## JavaScript Mythbuster presentation link (By the likes of Kyle Simpson etc) : [https://docs.google.com/present/view?id=dq52zrp_22f2rx5zjz&pli=1](https://docs.google.com/present/view?id=dq52zrp_22f2rx5zjz&pli=1 )